4. Registration and fees

 Method of payment details are outlined on the college’s How and when to pay your tuition and fees webpage.

 A non-refundable tuition deposit payment of $250.00 is required once per academic year, per program.
-The due date of these payments is displayed on the college’s Important Dates webpage.
+The due date of these payments is displayed on the Important Dates.
 This payment is required in order for you to be eligible for registration for your first term within the academic year.
-You are required to pay your full tuition and other compulsory fees by day 11 in each term.
+You are required to pay your full tuition and other compulsory fees by the 11th day of the term.

 International students (full-time)

-A non-refundable deposit of $2500.00 is required as part of the application process as outlined in Section 2.1.2 Application process for international applicants.
+A non-refundable deposit of $2,500.00 is required as part of the postsecondary program application process as outlined in Section 2.1.2 Application process for international applicants.

 You are required to pay your full tuition and other compulsory fees prior to registration in each term.
 This payment is required in order for you to be eligible for registration each term.
-Registration dates are displayed on the college’s Important Dates webpage.
+Registration dates are displayed on the Important Dates.

 Part-time students in a credit program